Missouri Route 175

-Route 175 is a relatively short highway in Newton County running from Interstate 49/U.S. Route 71 at Tipton Ford to the city of Neosho at Business I-49 and Route 86.
-It is a former alignment of US 71 and the endpoints of Neosho and unincorporated Tipton Ford are the only cities on the route.
+Route 175 is a short highway in Newton County running from Interstate 49/U.S. Route 71 at Tipton Ford to the city of Neosho at Business I-49 and Route 86.
+It is a former alignment of US 71, and the endpoints of Neosho and unincorporated Tipton Ford are the only cities on the route.

 Route description

 Route 175 begins at an intersection with I-49 Bus./Route 86 northwest of Neosho, heading north on two-lane undivided Gateway Drive.
 The road passes through areas of fields and woods with some homes.
 The route continues through rural areas, making a curve to the northwest and coming to an interchange with I-49/US 71 in Tipton Ford.
 Past this interchange, the road continues northwest as I-49 Bus. toward Joplin.